-- A. The City of Lake Forest recognizes the need to expand the pool of eligible candidates for appointment as Police Officers to include trained individuals whose knowledge, skills, abilities, and level of experience meet specific and defined needs of the Police Department. - B. When the Police Chief identifies a need for lateral appointment due to special or unique circumstances that are not addressed by the rank order of candidates on the register of eligibles established by the Board pursuant to Chapter III, Part A of these Rules, the Police Chief may request the Board to solicit applications for lateral appointment to the position of Police Officer. - C. In such circumstances that the Police Chief has requested, and the Board has determined, to solicit applications for lateral appointment, the provisions of this Part B shall apply and shall supersede the examination and appointment provisions in Part A of this Chapter and related provisions in Chapters V and VI of these Rules. - D. It is intended that the call for, evaluation of, and ultimate appointment of a lateral candidate having particular knowledge, skills, abilities, and level of experience will be a more streamlined process that will enable the Police Department to address critical functional and staffing needs expeditiously. - E. The Board may, amongst other streamlining tools, test for lateral appointments on an "as-needed" basis.
-In such case, the Board may decide to only extend conditional offers of employment to the most qualified candidates at the time a vacancy or vacancies exist, and may elect to not establish a Register of Eligibles amongst those candidates who are not given conditional offers of employment.
+- A. The City of Lake Forest recognizes the need to expand the pool of eligible candidates for appointment as Police Officers to include trained individuals whose knowledge, skills, abilities, and level of experience meet specific and defined needs of the Police Department. - B. When the Police Chief identifies a need for lateral appointment due to special or unique circumstances that are not addressed by the entry level pool of candidates established by the Board pursuant to Chapter III, Part A of these Rules, the Police Chief may request the Board to solicit applications for lateral appointment to the position of Police Officer. - C. In such circumstances that the Police Chief has requested, and the Board has determined, to solicit applications for lateral appointment, the provisions of this Part B shall apply and shall supersede the examination and appointment provisions in Part A of this Chapter and related provisions in Chapters V and VI of these Rules. - D. It is intended that the call for, evaluation of, and ultimate appointment of a lateral candidate having particular knowledge, skills, abilities, and level of experience will be a more streamlined process that will enable the Police Department to address critical functional and staffing needs expeditiously. - E. The Board may, amongst other streamlining tools, test for lateral appointments on an "as-needed" basis.
+In such case, the Board may decide to only extend conditional offers of employment to the most qualified candidates at the time a vacancy or vacancies exist.
 Such candidates not selected may apply when and if there is another call for applicants for lateral hire testing.